Back to Insights

 The risk is real.
 Employees find out and start looking for other jobs.
 Customers get nervous and begin qualifying backup vendors.
 Competitors pay attention.
 Vendors tighten terms.
 Once sensitive information is out, it cannot be recalled.

-The solution is a controlled information release — a structured sequence that determines exactly what a buyer can see, and when, based on where they are in the process.
-It looks like this:
+The solution is a controlled information release — a structured sequence that determines exactly what a buyer can see, and when, based on where they are in the process:

-- Teaser only — once a buyer expresses interest, they receive the anonymous summary.
-Still no name, no financials, no operational detail
+• Teaser only — once a buyer expresses interest, they receive the anonymous summary.
+Still no name, no financials, no operational detail, no location

-- Due diligence vault — later in the process, once a serious offer is in hand, the buyer receives access to detailed operational and legal records
+• Due diligence vault — later in the process, once a serious offer is in hand, the buyer receives access to detailed operational records.
+Even at this stage customer and employee list names are redacted

 Each stage is a gate.
 The seller decides what moves through and what does not.
 No information reaches a buyer who has not earned it.
 That level of control does not require a broker.
 It requires a process — and the discipline to follow it.